Universal health care by country: Serbia

-The Constitution of the Republic of Serbia states that it is the right of every citizen to seek medical assistance free of charge.
+The constitution of Serbia states that it is the right of every citizen to seek medical assistance, free of charge.
 This is achieved by mutual contribution to the Compulsory Social Healthcare Fund of RZZO (Republički Zavod za Zdravstveno Osiguranje or National Health Insurance Institution).
 The amount of contribution depends on the amount of money the person is making.

 Spain

 Spain provides a public universal health care system for all citizens and, under certain conditions, also non-citizens.
 Healthcare is free except for co-payments for some products and services; it is mostly paid from the Social Security budget.
 Adult dental care is not covered but for basic extractions or problems that could result in serious stomatological conditions.

 Irrespective of the nationality and insurance situation of the patient, the public system always treats medical emergencies until achieving the best possible outcome.
 If not covered by the Spanish Social Security (i.e., a visiting foreigner), the provider later negotiates payment with the patient or the patient's insurer.
 If actually unable to pay, it is covered by Social Security on humanitarian grounds unless the patient purposely traveled to Spain to get free healthcare.
-Obvious unexpected emergencies like accidental injuries or sudden illness are customarily covered, but those that could be reasonably expected (e.g., arising from a chronic condition or from avoidable risk-taking) are studied on a case-per-case basis.
+Obvious unexpected emergencies such as accidental injuries or sudden illness are customarily covered, but those that could be reasonably expected (e.g., arising from a chronic condition or from avoidable risk-taking) are studied on a case-per-case basis.

 According to the World Economic Forum and to Bloomberg, Spain has the most efficient health system in Europe, and also ranks at the top worldwide along with Hong Kong, Japan and Singapore.

 Private health insurance is available for those who prefer it, and recommended for visitors not covered by the Spanish Social Security or a foreign public or private insurer with overseas coverage.

+The health system is organized territorially, with health services decentralized, allowing the 16 autonomous regions of Spain to operate their own health systems.
+Notwithstanding decentralization, in recent years the central government has begun to enforce national regulations that may be perceived as an effort to centralize the country's health system.